Favorite Africa Photos

 And some magnificent sunsets, too.

 I was anxious to see the chimps in Tanzania.
-We saw lots of them but didn't get very many good pictures.
-This is about the best I was able to manage.
+We saw lots of them, but didn't get very many good pictures.

 The Serengeti is an enormous expanse of open plains with an occasional cluster of trees and outcropping of rocks.
-Note the absence of grass in the photo at left.
+Note the absence of grass in the top photo.
 Wildebeests have consumed it all and moved on.
 The middle picture shows that wildebeests are at least smart enough to get out of the blazing sun.
 They squeeze into any available shaded area.
-The picture at right shows a dust devil, stirred up now and then by swirling winds.
+The bottom picture shows a dust devil, stirred up by swirling winds.

 We found more than a hundred hippos in this pool.
 Some crocodiles were on nearby banks sunning themselves (can you see at least one of them on the far bank in the top photo?).
 Hippos, of course, need to protect their skin from the incessant sun, so they all cluster to the deepest part of the pond and try to stay submerged.

 I thought this scene was particularly picturesque.
 The acacia trees are beautiful.

-I've been told the hyrax (shown here) is related to the elephant.
-I don't believe it.
+I've been told the hyrax is related to the elephant.
+I find that hard to believe.

-At a fresh kill (left), various predators gather to dine.
-If this cheetah (right) moves into the high grass, it becomes invisible.
+At a fresh kill (top), various predators gather to dine.
+If this cheetah (bottom) moves into high grass, it becomes almost invisible.

 In the Ngorongoro Crater, a pair of lions is about to mate.
-Tourist vehicles flock to the scene to stare and take pictures.
+Tourist vehicles flock to the scene so the passengers and stare and take pictures.

 Because of the constant parade of vehicles, animals don't pay much attention to them.
 Great photo opportunities consequently abound.
 Notice the huge tusks on this fellow.

 Jim is dwarfed by this baobab tree.
 (He's standing to the right of it.)
 Trunk diameters can be 20 to 30 feet or more.

 We stayed at Sossusvlei Wilderness Camp near the Namib-Naukluft National Park in Namibia.
-Our chalet was the one in the foreground (photo at left).
+Our chalet was the one in the foreground (top photo).
 We're in the middle of nowhere!
-At right is the view from the balcony where we ate our meals.
+The bottom photo shows the view from the balcony where we ate our meals.

-We got up very early this morning for our ride through the dunes, some of which are the highest in the world.
+We got up very early one morning for a ride through the Namibia dunes, some of which are the highest in the world.
 Picture-taking is best when the sun is low and casts long, well-defined shadows.
-At left is a favorite tourist stop where you can climb along the crest of the dune.
+This (top) is a favorite tourist stop where you can climb along the crest of the dune.
 Overnight, winds will erase all signs of footprints in the sand.

 Our destination was this dried-up lake bed in the Sossusvlei Dunes.
 It was surreal.
 Picture-taking opportunities were stupendous.
 I could have spent hours there with my camera.
-Look closely and you see several people standing next to the dead trees in the photo at right.
+Look closely and you can see several people standing next to the dead trees in the bottom photo.

-In spite of the stunning beauty of Namibia, the highlight of our trip was a visit with Elephant Guardian Douglas Alan Groves and the three elephants he has trained over the years (Jabu, Thembi, and Morula).
+The highlight of a trip to Botswana was a visit with Elephant Guardian Douglas Alan Groves and the three elephants he has trained over a period of several years (Jabu, Thembi, and Morula).
 We had an opportunity to see the animals up close, to touch them, and in addition to get an interesting and informative lesson in all things dealing with elephants.
-One of the pachyderms had been taught to pick up your hat, right off of your head, and put it on his own head.
+One of the pachyderms had been taught to pick your hat right off of your head, and then put it on his own head.
 (Brother Jim witnesses the trick.)
 What fun!

 You can't imagine the sensation of having a couple of elephant trunks resting on your shoulders.
 The trunks are heavy!
 And to have an enormous elephant muscle its trunk up to the table while you're eating lunch?
 Priceless!
 (Alan Groves took these photos.)

 There were many other memorable moments during this trip: fascinating scenery, exciting lion sightings, hippo performances, and many more.
-But, of course, that is why I love Africa so.
+But, of course, that is why I love Africa so much.